 A more germane cause of delay is cross-modal mismatch (cmm).
 One kind of cmm occurs when the existing modality provides content that the restored modality does not: for example, touch provides haptic texture, which relates to high frequency ups and downs on the surface—the kind of roughness or smoothness that one can feel—while vision gives us information about visual texture—high frequency variance in reflectance on a surface.
-While each of these properties of a surface predicts the other quite well, the correlation is contingent and a posteriori.
+While each of these properties of a surface predicts the other quite well, and each is therefore used as a proxy for the other, the correlation is contingent.
 In other words, haptic roughness and smoothness is not the same property as visual roughness and smoothness.
 Call this content mismatch.
-Another kind of cmm—call it content-presentation mismatch—occurs when the impressions provided by the existing modality are dissimilar in psychologically important respects (say, form, encoding, access, etc.) to those provided by the restored modality even when their content is the same.
-For example, suppose a first modality represents locations of distal items egocentrically and a second, newly acquired, modality represents them allocentrically; in such a case, even if the two modalities present the same content, it may be that experience is required to establish the match in content.
+Another kind of cmm—call it content-presentation mismatch—occurs when the impressions provided by the existing modality are dissimilar in psychologically important respects (form, encoding, access, etc.) to those provided by the restored modality even when their content is the same.
+For example, suppose a first modality represents locations of distal items by contact and a second, newly acquired, modality represents them distally; then, even if the two modalities present the same content, it may be that experience is required to establish the match in content.

 Clearly, Molyneux’s intention was to raise the question of cross-modal mismatches between vision and touch.
 His insight was that as far as Locke’s system is concerned, intermodal content presentation mismatches are content mismatches.
 For, as recounted earlier, the phenomenal difference between touch and vision implies that the general ideas derived from touch and vision are different—neither gives us the general idea CUBE; each gives us a modality-specific idea.
 From this point of view, nothing more needs to be said about knowing by perception that something is a cube—if the newly sighted man lacks the idea of a visual cube, then there is nothing he can do to know by sight that something is a cube.
 And this has nothing to do with developmental shortcomings.
 We can put these aside.

-Given that Molyneux meant to be asking about a delay due to a cross-modal mismatch, it is inappropriate to answer his question in the negative based on a developmental delay: for example, an inability to focus the eyes due to a lack of experience (or, for that matter, a difficulty experienced in opening them).
+Given that Molyneux meant to be asking about a delay due to a cross-modal mismatch—specifically, content-presentation (=content) mismatch—it is inappropriate to answer his question in the negative based on a developmental delay: for example, an inability to focus the eyes due to a lack of experience (or, for that matter, a difficulty experienced in opening them).
 But this is how a number of philosophers in fact reason (mainly French philosophes, according to Dagenaar and Lockhorst 2021, §3).
 Thus, consider Merleau-Ponty’s position as reported by Shaun Gallagher:

 In the initial visual perception for the Molyneux patient . . . ‘everything is at first confused and apparently in motion.
-Discrimination between coloured surfaces and the correct apprehension of movement do not come until later, when the subject has learned “what it is to see”…’ (Merleau‐Ponty 1962: 223).
+Discrimination between coloured surfaces and the correct apprehension of movement do not come until later, when the subject has learned “what it is to see”. . .
 It thus appears that the empirical cases of congenitally blind subjects who gain vision, exceptional though they are, help to show the importance and necessity of [repeated] experience for the perceptual process.
 (Gallagher 2006, 156)